 MPA classes are taught by an impressive cadre of full-time, part-time and associate faculty.

 Offered with the Robert H. McKinney School of Law, this program provides an understanding of the legal and managerial framework of public service, nonprofit and quasi-governmental agencies

 View MPA-JD checksheet

-Offered with the Indiana University Center on Philanthropy, this program focuses on the history, culture and values of philanthropy, as well as the managerial framework of public service.
+Offered with the Indiana University Lilly Family School of Philanthropy, this program focuses on the history, culture and values of philanthropy, as well as the managerial framework of public service.

 View MPA-MA checksheet